Presented at 9:15am in WB IV on Wednesday, November 16, 2016.#4550

 - STEM courses are perceived as the most difficult to take online because they rely on equations and graphics.

-Alternate Format, Assistive Technology, Faculty Instruction/Accessible Course Design, Web/Media Access
+Accessible Course Design, Alternate Format, Assistive Technology, Web/Media Access

 Maureen Linden is a research engineer at the Center for Assistive Technology and Environmental Access (CATEA) at the Georgia Institute of Technology (Georgia Tech).
 She holds a Master of Science in biomedical engineering from the University of Virginia.
 She has experience managing research projects and clinical programs, both in seating and wheeled mobility within the medical model, and job accommodations through the vocational rehabilitation model.
 Her current research interests include job accommodation use and related employment barriers, facilitators for post-secondary education in science, technology, engineering and math (STEM) for students with disabilities, seating support surface development and characterization, and mobility device use characterization.
 Linden serves on the Executive Committee of RESNA’s Board of Directors, and has done significant work on the development of wheelchair seating standards.